mfulbright/parser-comparison/README.md

-# grammarmod
+# Parser
-A tool to allow developers to alter the grammars of programming languages
+This is a comparison of two different implementations of parsers